Leading UK-focused downstream energy company Essar Oil UK plans to install a new 45 million pound refinery-based hydrogen furnace.

 Essar’s new joint venture, Vertex Hydrogen, will develop the world’s first and largest blue hydrogen production plant at Stanlow.

-It follows the launch of Vertex Hydrogen last month in which the company will invest 1 billion pounds over the next five years to drive down emissions, including the development of new hydrogen production plants at Stanlow, forming a central part of the ‘HyNet North West’ decarbonization cluster.
+It follows the launch of Vertex Hydrogen last month.
+The company will invest 1 billion pounds over the next five years to drive down emissions, including the development of new hydrogen production plants at Stanlow, forming a central part of the ‘HyNet North West’ decarbonization cluster.

 “We have hugely ambitious plans for Stanlow and are committed to making it the UK’s first low carbon refinery,” Essar Oil CEO Deepak Maheshwari said.